thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 date: 2022-03-03T05:00:00.000Z
 author: Jorge Lainfiesta
 description: >-
-  TBD
+  In this tutorial, you'll learn how to set up integration tests for your Backstage plugins using Material UI Interactors
 tags:
   - backstage
   - testing
-img: /img/2022-graphgetn.png
+img: /img/2022-backstage-cypress-interactors.png
 ---

 Plugins are the most common way to extend the power of Backstage.
 A plugin most often includes a UI built using [`@backstage/core-components`](https://backstage.io/docs/reference/core-components) and other [Material UI](https://mui.com/getting-started/installation/) components.

-While Material UI makes it easy and quick to put together a good-looking UI, it also poses challenges when testing.
-Let's consider this button:
+While Material UI makes it quick and easy to put together a good-looking UI, it also poses challenges when testing.

+Consider this button:

 ```tsx
 <Button variant="contained" size="large" color="primary">